 I made this version last March to have something warm and comforting in my fridge for the week.
 But I ended up bringing one of the Tupperware containers over to my friend Sophie’s house, who had just encountered episode two of what would become a verification of the theory that bad things come in threes, and was generally in need of a little comfort.
 I made it with one of my favorite Tuscan soups in mind, but instead of white beans and escarole, I went with ceci and rucola.
 Make sure you use really good Parmesan, and don’t hold back.

 If you're the kind of person who holds onto Parmesan rinds, this would be the time to use one.
 Add it to the soup with the stock, and you'll get an incredibly rich Parmesan broth.

-4. Stir in the the arugula off the heat.
+- Stir in the arugula off the heat.
 Ladle the soup into bowls and garnish with grated Parmesan cheese, a drizzle of olive oil, and crusty French bread.